sandyschumann/sandyschumann.github.io/README.md

 * Assessing the Effect of Terror Attacks on Support for Terrorism: How did support for suicide terrorism change over a period of 11 years?
 Did exposure to more or more deadly terror attacks predict lower support for terrorism?
 * Bystander Intervention in Ethnic Hate Crime: Where and when do people intervene in ethnic hate crime?
 Why are people more likely to intervene in more serious incidents?
-* Does Cognitiv Inflexibility Predict Extremist Attitudes?: A registered direct replication of Zmirod et al., 2019
+* Does Cognitiv Inflexibility Predict Extremist Attitudes?: A registered direct replication of Zmigrod et al., 2019

 ### Recent Pre-prints